mpv-player/mpv/DOCS/man/options.rst

 ``--ad=<[+|-]family1:(*|decoder1),[+|-]family2:(*|decoder2),...[-]>``
-    Specify a priority list of audio decoders to be used, according to their family and decoder name.
-Entries like ``family:*`` prioritize all decoders of the given family.
+    Specify a priority list of audio decoders to be used, according to their decoder name.
 When determining which decoder to use, the first decoder that matches the audio format is selected.
 If that is unavailable, the next decoder is used.
 Finally, it tries all other decoders that are not explicitly selected or rejected by the option.

+    Specifying family names is deprecated.
+Entries like ``family:*`` prioritize all decoders of the given family.

     ``-`` at the end of the list suppresses fallback on other available decoders not on the ``--ad`` list. ``+`` in front of an entry forces the